Quantifying the stability of the anion ordering in SrVO$_2$H: Results and discussions

-{\it Results}---Figure~\ref{fig:2}(a) presents the total energies of computed structures plotted against $n_{trans}$ colored using a value of $n_{neighbor}$.
-Here, the two crystal structures with {\it all-trans} configurations called structures A and A$'$ in this paper are also shown.
-We define $\Delta$ as the total energy of the most stable structure except A and A$'$, relative to that for structure A. Because of the periodic boundary condition applied to our small supercell, $n_{trans}$ always takes an even value in our simulation.
-We find that structure A has the lowest energy in our simulation, which is consistent with experiments.
-The total energies of the calculated configurations tend to be lowered by increasing $n_{trans}$.
-However, the {\it all-trans} structure A$'$ has a sizably higher energy than that for structure A. This means that the explanation of the anion ordering in the previous studies based on the stable $d^2$ crystal field for the {\it trans} configurations, is partially correct from the viewpoint of the negative correlation between the total energy and $n_{trans}$ as mentioned above but insufficient to describe the stability of anion ordering in this system.
-We shall come back to detailed analysis on the $n_{trans}$ dependence later in this Letter, but first we focus on the difference between structures A and A$'$, which should be a key to understand what is missing in the description by $n_{trans}$.
 One noticeable difference between structures A and A$'$ is whether hydrogens are placed onto the same ($ab$) plane or not, which can be captured by $n_{neighbor}$.
 The colors of data points in Fig.~\ref{fig:2}(a) show that not only these two structures but also the other data points exhibit a tendency that a large $n_{neighbor}$ stabilizes the energy.
-In Fig.~\ref{fig:2}(b), the total energy is plotted against $n_{neighbor}$ instead of $n_{trans}$.
+In Fig.~\ref{fig:2}(c), the total energy is plotted against $n_{neighbor}$ instead of $n_{trans}$.
 For each set of data points with the same $n_{trans}$, we can verify the negative correlation between the total energy and $n_{neighbor}$.
 A possible interpretation is as follows.
 It is known that the size of the H$^{-}$ and O$^{2-}$ ions are different and thus the lattice constants of SrVO$_2$H are quite anisotropic: $a=3.9290(6)$\AA\ and $c=3.6569(5)$\AA\ in experiment~\cite{SVOH_Angew}.
 In other words, introduction of hydrogen inclines the crystal to shrink along the V-H-V direction.
 In structure A, the hydrogen occupation along the same direction allows the crystal to coherently shrink along the same direction ($c$ direction), while such coherent shrinkage is not allowed in structure A$'$.
 The coherent shrinkage by concomitant occupation of the neighboring hydrogen sites takes place when $n_{neighbor}$ is large.
 We note that an existence of a hydrogen pair captured by $n_{neighbor}$ in the present small supercell means that hydrogens occupy anion sites in a row with an infinite length.
-Thus, here we see that, not only a two-dimensional occupation of hydrogen in structure A, i.e., all anions in some $ab$ planes are fully replaced with hydrogens, but also a one-dimensional occupation of hydrogen as captured by $n_{neighbor}$ effectively lowers the total energy.
+Thus, here we see that, not only a two-dimensional occupation of hydrogen in structure A, i.e., all oxygens in some $ab$ planes are fully replaced with hydrogens, but also a one-dimensional occupation of hydrogen as captured by $n_{neighbor}$ effectively lowers the total energy.
 While the small supercell used in this study is only capable of representing limited patterns of hydrogen configurations, we can partially see how the ordering of hydrogen occupation stabilizes the crystal structure.